DishaJr/Object-Detection-in-Urban-Environment/README.md

 2) MobileNet
 3) EfficientNet

-By analyzing the results from TensorBoard after training the model, and observing the detection results on the test sample, the ResNet50 pre-trained model can be chosen as the best model among the three tested models for deployment.
+By analyzing the results from TensorBoard after training the model, the total loss amd mAP of each model, and observing the detection results on the test samples, the ResNet50 pre-trained model can be chosen as the best model among the three tested models for deployment.